almenjonatan/terraforming-mars-speed-mod/README.md

 Close Terraforming Mars if open.

-Make sure you are on the latest version of Terraforming Mars, _not_ beta version.
+Make sure you are on the latest version of Terraforming Mars

 1. Install https://melonwiki.xyz/#/?id=automated-installation